Carmichael89/Machine-Learning-and-Data-Analytics/1. Supervised Machine Learning/2. Classification/5. Perceptron/README.md

 # **The Perceptron**

 [The Perceptron](https://en.wikipedia.org/wiki/Perceptron) is a supervised, single layer neural network binary classifier first developed by Frank Rosenblatt in 1958.
 The Perceptron models a single neuron and multiple layers can be combined into a Multi-Layer Perceptron, or MLP.
-The Perceptron applies weights to input feature vectors and applies an activation function to yeild a classification.
+The Perceptron applies weights to input feature vectors and applies an activation function to yield a classification.

 ![Graphical representation of the Perceptron](perceptronGraphic.png)

 ## *Training the Perceptron*
 Training the perceptron is a 3-phased process.
-Phase 1 is the data processing, Phase 2 is the application of weigths and an activation function to yield a predicted result, and Phase 3 is the weight update to minimize the error.
-Phases 2 and 3 are repeated multiple times - called the *epoch* count - until a desired tollerance is reached.
+Phase 1 is the data processing, Phase 2 is the application of weights and an activation function to yield a predicted result, and Phase 3 is the weight update to minimize the error.
+Phases 2 and 3 are repeated multiple times - called the *epoch* count - until a desired tolerance is reached.

 ### **Phase 1** - Data Processing
 The Perceptron is a binary classifier, meaning the result is meant to classify the input into two groups -- yes/no, black/white, up/down, etc. This output is a 1/0 or 1/-1 depending on activation function chosen.
 To prepare the data, first we must determine the two output groups, then classify data in numerical terms.